Having problems getting a copy of your child’s report? Click here.

 Q. My doctor recommended a developmental evaluation for my child.
 Do you accept my insurance?
 How do I have my insurance pay for it?

 A. We accept almost all insurance for infants and young children under the age of 6, although not all health plans cover this service.
 If your insurance is an HMO, you will need written authorization from your insurance.
 If your insurance is a PPO, you need to be referred by your primary care provider.
 If your health plan does not cover our services, you may self-refer and pay for the evaluation yourself.
-The psycho-educational evaluations we offer for children ages 6 and older are provided on a fee-for-service basis, as most insurance plans don’t cover these services.
+The psycho-educational evaluations we offer for children ages 6 and older are provided on a fee-for-service basis on a limited basis, as most insurance plans don’t cover these services.
 If you have any questions, please call 858-966-5817 and speak to one of our support staff members.

 Q. What type of children do you evaluate?

 A. We evaluate any child for whom there is a concern about development, such as delays in motor or language abilities, social skills and/or behavioral, attention, emotional or learning concerns.
 We also see children whose histories put them at risk for developmental delays (e.g. prematurity, neglect, prenatal exposure to drugs or family history of autism).

-Q. Do you offer developmental evaluations in Spanish?
+Q. Do you offer developmental evaluations in languages other than English?

-A. Yes, we have psychologists who are bilingual in Spanish/English.
+A. Yes, we have clinicians who are bilingual in Spanish/English and Mandarin/English.

 Q. Is there a wait list for your services?

 A. Our wait list varies depending on the type of evaluation and time required.
 Appointment wait times vary but are typically scheduled within 2-4 months.
 It is recommended that families call to request an appointment 4 months before the desired appointment date.
 Parents are encouraged to call as soon as possible and may be able to be seen earlier if they’re willing to travel to one of our satellite locations or if they are willing to be called for a same day appointment.

 Q. Why is this appointment longer than a typical doctor’s appointment; what will the psychologist do with my child during the evaluation?